RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 To run a container based on a Docker image to execute `airgeddon`, bear in mind that it should be run on a system running X Window (for example Xorg for Linux, XQuartz for Mac or XMing for Windows) because it runs xterm windows used for some features. `airgeddon` Docker image is based on Kali Linux.

 Below, there are docker run commands as example (for Linux and Mac OSX.
 Not tested yet in Windows).
-The image is going to be automatically downloaded from [airgeddon's Dockerhub]/[airgeddon's Dockercloud] and then a Docker container will be be run launching automatically `airgeddon` script inside the container:
+The image is going to be automatically downloaded from [airgeddon's Dockerhub] and then a Docker container will be be run launching automatically `airgeddon` script inside it:

 **Linux**
 ```